yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 ### Task 1: Delete the resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the side menu
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the side menu.

-2. Search for the name of your research group, and select it from the list
+2. Search for the name of your research group, and select it from the list.

-3. Select Delete in the command bar, and confirm the deletion by re-typing the Resource group name, and selecting Delete
+3. Select Delete in the command bar, and confirm the deletion by re-typing the Resource group name, and selecting Delete.